pulakk/blog/remote-camera/index.md

 in the the [Network configuration](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm#network_configuration) sections, where you have to depend entirely on kernel and system logs to know whether your device is connected properly.

-Which tutorial will work for you depends on what protocol your Modem supports (UMTS, NCM, RNDIS, CDC Ethernet) for connecting to your router and whether it provides the internet service through 3G or 4G/LTE.

 If you want to manually check the supported protocol in your modem, you can send AT commands to communicate with the Dongle.
 This is not a mandatory step as you can simply try the tutorials mentioned